 - Expert Finder – a database of faculty experts in a variety of disciplines

-- Women In STEM – Created by the professional advocacy organization 500 Women Scientists, this database focuses on increasing the expert voices and representation of women scientists in the media
+- gage: Women in STEM – Created by the professional advocacy organization 500 Women Scientists, this database focuses on increasing the expert voices and representation of women scientists in the media

 - She Source – Created by the Women’s Media Center, this service provides journalists with access to women who can provide expertise and analysis across a broad range of issue areas, including the sciences

 American Association for the Advancement of Science (AAAS) Communication Toolkit

 This Communication Toolkit provides guidance for scientists to build skills to more effectively communicate and engage with public audiences, including ways to apply the fundamentals of communication to scientific topics.
 Sections that may be of particular interest include: